kaczla/list-lm/data/readme/utils_links.md

 - [PaLM + RLHF](https://github.com/lucidrains/PaLM-rlhf-pytorch) - Implementation of RLHF (Reinforcement Learning with Human Feedback) on top of the PaLM architecture.
 Basically ChatGPT but with PaLM.
 - [PEFT](https://github.com/huggingface/peft) - Parameter-Efficient Fine-Tuning (PEFT) methods enable efficient adaptation of pre-trained language models (PLMs) to various downstream applications without fine-tuning all the model's parameters.
 - [PowerInfer](https://github.com/SJTU-IPADS/PowerInfer) - PowerInfer is a CPU/GPU LLM inference engine leveraging activation locality for your device.
+- [Praison AI](https://github.com/MervinPraison/PraisonAI) - Praison AI, leveraging both AutoGen and CrewAI or any other agent framework, represents a low-code, centralised framework designed to simplify the creation and orchestration of multi-agent systems for various LLM applications, emphasizing ease of use, customization, and human-agent interaction.
 - [privateGPT](https://github.com/imartinez/privateGPT) - Interact privately with your documents using the power of GPT, 100% privately, no data leaks.
 - [Prometheus-Eval](https://github.com/prometheus-eval/prometheus-eval) - A repository for evaluating LLMs in generation tasks.
 - [PromptBench](https://github.com/microsoft/promptbench) - PromptBench: A Unified Library for Evaluating and Understanding Large Language Models.